-Season 3 returns 4th June.
+Season 3 Part 2 returns 10th September.
 Renewed for Season 4.

 Started in the US on 23rd August with a 90min debut episode in a 6 episode first season.
 Renewed for a 15 episode 2nd season in 2016.
 UK rights sold to AMC Networks which be available to BT TV/sport customers in HD (BT TV Ch 381) or SD (Sky Ch 192/Freeview Ch 59/BT TV Ch 332) on 31st August.
 It is also available on Amazon Prime UK.

 Living in the same universe as The Walking Dead, Fear the Walking Dead is a gritty drama that explores the onset of the undead apocalypse through the lens of a fractured family.
 Set in a city where people come to escape, shield secrets, and bury their pasts, a mysterious outbreak threatens to disrupt what little stability high school guidance counselor Madison Clark and English teacher Travis Manawa have managed to assemble.
 The everyday pressure of blending two families while dealing with resentful, escapist, and strung out children takes a back seat when society begins to break down.
 A forced evolution, a necessary survival of the fittest takes hold, and our dysfunctional family must either reinvent themselves or embrace their darker histories.

 (Standing, l-r) Lorenzo James Henrie, Elizabeth Rodriguez, Alycia Debnam-Carey, Ruben Blades, Frank Dillane, Mercedes Mason; (seated) Cliff Curtis, Kim Dickens.